-For a breakdown of all academic programs offered during the 2022-2023 school year, please download the Scheduling Guide.
+For a breakdown of all academic programs offered during the 2022-2023 school year, please download the Course Catalog.

 SFHS follows the Louisiana Core 4 Curriculum requirements plus St. Frederick High School requirements.
 The distribution for the Louisiana Core 4 Curriculum and SFHS standards are as follows:

 *St. Frederick Requirement

 (Note: During their senior year, seniors at SFHS must take one math, one science, one social studies, one religion, and English IV plus three electives to complete the credits required for graduation.
 Seniors are required to enroll at SFHS for a full school day each semester.
 Seniors may not check out at noon.)

 Students receiving a diploma from SFHS complete the credits necessary for Louisiana’s Taylor Opportunity Program for Students (TOPS).
 Additionally, students must meet the minimum GPA and ACT composite scores required by the state.
 For a complete list of courses and requirements for TOPS, please visit the LOFSA website.
 Please note that award amounts vary based on the institution attended.